davidcavazos/ai-platform-samples/notebooks/samples/tables/purchase_prediction/README.md

 ##### Default Hosted Runtime:

 The hosted runtime is the simplest to use.
 It accesses a default VM already configured to host the colab notebook.
 Simply navigate to the upper right hand corner click on the connect drop down box, which will give you the option to “connect to hosted runtime”.
-Alternatively you can use the [AI Platform Notebooks] (https://cloud.google.com/ai-platform-notebooks/).
+Alternatively you can use the [Vertex AI Workbench notebooks](https://cloud.google.com/vertex-ai-notebooks/).

 ##### Local Runtime:
 The local runtime takes a bit more work.
 It involves downloading jupyter notebooks onto your local machine, likely the desktop from which you access the colab.
 After downloading jupyter notebooks, you can connect to the local runtime.
 The colab notebook will run off of your local machine.
 Detailed instructions can be found [here](https://research.google.com/colaboratory/local-runtimes.html).